 - 3 tablespoons cooking oil

 - Heat a frying pan or wok and pour-in 2 tablespoons of cooking oil

 - When the oil is hot enough, sauté the onion, and tomatoes

 - Add the ground meat and cook for 8 to 10 minutes.

 - Add salt and pepper then stir to distribute.
-Put-in the potatoes and cook for 5 minutes.
+Transfer to a large bowl.
+Let it cool down.

 - Turn off the heat and transfer to a serving plate.

 - Serve with banana ketchup.
 Share and enjoy!